 A benchmark index is the one against which you can compare your investment, in terms of return and risk, for both an instrument and a set of instruments.
-At Openbank we use the following ETFs as benchmark indexes for each asset subclass:
+At Openbank, we use the following ETFs as benchmark indexes for each sub-asset class:

-Given that the investment funds may not have sufficient historical data, the graphs have been calculated with historical data for the benchmark indexes for each of the asset subclasses.
+Given that the investment funds may not have sufficient historical data, the graphs have been calculated with historical data for the benchmark indexes for each of the sub-asset classes.
 The source of the data is Thomson Reuters.

 The Maximum Drawdown marks the maximum loss that the value of an investment fund can suffer in a given period of time.
-That is to say, it is the one that is recorded from an initial maximum ("peak") to a minimum ("valley"), being the recovery time the one that passes until the value of the fund exceeds the initial maximum.
+In other words, it is registered from an initial maximum ("peak") to a minimum ("valley"), and the recovery time represents how long it takes until the value of the fund exceeds the initial maximum.